Back To Search Results

 Pathophysiology

 Despite being a short channel, the LVOT involves intricate anatomy, mechanical function, and performance, all of which are perfectly integrated (see Image.
 Complex Anatomy of the Left Ventricular Outflow Tract).
-The crown-shaped aortic annulus provides structural support to the aortic valve and anchors it within the aortic root.
+The crown-shaped aortic annulus supports and anchors the aortic valve within the aortic root.
 As an anchor for the synchronized movement of both the inlet mitral valve and the outlet semilunar valve, the aortic root also supports the intricate motions of the aortic valve cusps.[12]
 Over the past 2 decades, most morphological studies of stenotic, purely regurgitant, and infected congenitally malformed aortic valves have focused on calcium analysis in operatively excised specimens.
-Studies on these excised valves have shown that unicuspid valves contain the most calcium, making them the heaviest and most stenotic.
+Study results on these excised valves have shown that unicuspid valves contain the most calcium, making them the heaviest and most stenotic.
 Bicuspid valves exhibit the next highest level of calcification, while stenotic tricuspid valves have the least calcific deposits, rendering them the lightest and least stenotic.[13]

 Subvalvular AS includes various conditions and is known for its progressive nature.
 Subvalvular AS may present as a solitary subvalvular membrane within the LVOT or as a small fibrous muscular ridge on the subvalvular ventricular septum, called discrete subvalvular AS.
 In more severe forms, subvalvular AS manifests as a narrow fibromuscular tunnel-like obstruction in the LVOT.
 This stenosis leads to turbulent blood flow, which can damage the aortic valve, potentially causing aortic regurgitation due to valve prolapse.
 Membranous subaortic tissue can also extend onto the aortic valve leaflets, restricting their mobility and alignment.
 Aortic regurgitation often progresses after subaortic resection, with reoperation rates for valve repair or replacement following initial resection reaching up to 20%.
 However, long-term outcomes regarding reoperation and aortic valve intervention in pediatric patients with subvalvular AS remain poorly defined.[14]